 City of Darwin installs Replas recycled plastic bollards at four sports ovals

-The City of Darwin has commenced installation of 1500 recycled plastic bollards at four community sporting ovals across the city, replacing aged pine log barriers.
-The 1500 bollards equate to three million seven hundred and fifty thousand plastic shopping bags.
+The City of Darwin has commenced installation of 1500 recycled plastic bollards at four community sporting ovals across the city, replacing aged pine log barriers and equating to 3,750,000 plastic shopping bags.

-Australian made by local company, Replas, the recycled plastic bollards are manufactured from single use plastics and plastic packaging and have a life span nearly double that of aged pine log barriers.
+Made in Australia by Replas, the recycled plastic bollards are manufactured from single use plastics and plastic packaging and have a life span nearly double that of aged pine log barriers.

 Darwin Lord Mayor Kon Vatskalis advised "the introduction of these bollards, made of 98% recycled plastic, help the environment, address plastic waste and are fit for purpose.